demisto/content/Packs/CortexAttackSurfaceManagement/Integrations/CortexAttackSurfaceManagement/README.md

 ### asm-list-asset-internet-exposure

 ***
-Get a list of all your internet exposure filtered by IP address, domain, type, and/or if there is an active external service.
+Get a list of all your internet exposure filtered by IP address, domain, type, asm id, IPv6 address, AWS/GCP/Azure tags, has XDR agent, Externally detected providers, Externally inferred cves, Business units list, has BU overrides and/or if there is an active external service.
 Maximum result limit is 100 assets.

 #### Base Command